puzzle/gitlab-ci-cd-training/content/en/docs/02/pipeline_structure.md

 **Jobs**, which define what to do.
 For example, jobs that compile or test code.

 **Stages**, which define when to run the jobs.
 For example, stages that run tests after stages that compile the code.
-Beware taht every job in the same stage is running concurrently.
+Beware that every job in the same stage is running concurrently.

 Let's create a minimal pipeline.
 First we need to change to the correct directory, the root directory of the cloned repository. (from [Lab 1.3](../../01/getting_started/#task-13-clone-the-git-repository))